batschew/shipping-cost-estimator/README.md

 When: The user selects the option to calculate another package in the web interface
 Then: The Shipping Cost Estimator will return to the first page, allowing the user to calculate the estimated cost of another shipment.

+Example
+Given: The user has entered the required information and received the estimated cost
+When: The user saves the estimated cost that has been generated for a certain shipment
+Then: The Shipping Cost Estimator will add the estimated cost to the running total.

 ## Class Diagram
 ![EntAppDevUML (1)](https://user-images.githubusercontent.com/55462414/93695181-0021f600-fae2-11ea-873a-2110b72ba915.png)
 ## Class Diagram Description